cs544-wisc/f23/projects.md

 You'll be doing all your work on GitHub classroom.
 Watch for Canvas announcements providing project invite links.

-Parters:
-* If you worked very closely with a partner and have identical code, please make one submission.
+* if you worked with a partner, make one submission.
 Requirement: commit history must show at least one commit from each partner.
-* If you had a partner but worked less closely with each other, you can make separate submissions.
-Still include code comments about who your partner was.

-Format:
 * projects have four parts; for notebooks, use big headers to divide your work into the four parts ("# Part 1: ...")
 * for question based project work, (Q1, Q2, etc), include comments like ("# Q1: ...") before the answers
 * each project will specify some specific files you need to commit (like a p1.ipynb or server.py); in addition to those, include whatever is needed (except data) for somebody to run your code